Tax Treaties

 UK-only landlords: If all your rental property is in the UK and you own nothing in France, Micro-Foncier is not available.
 Régime Réel is your only option.

 Which is more beneficial?
 Micro-Foncier is simpler and works well when your actual expenses are low.
 Régime Réel is better when you have significant costs — mortgage interest, repairs, agent fees, insurance — that together exceed 30% of gross receipts.
-If you have a loss under Régime Réel, it can be offset against other property income or, up to a cap, against your global income.
+A loss under Régime Réel can be offset against other property income or, up to a cap, against your global income.

-One important note: If you have both UK and French unfurnished rental income, both must be declared under the same regime.
-You cannot use Micro-Foncier for the UK property and Régime Réel for the French one.
+If you have both UK and French unfurnished rental: both must be declared under the same regime.
+You cannot use different regimes for different properties.

 How to Declare It — Forms and Boxes